KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

 SQL
 - Data Cleaning
 - Aggregation.
-- The use of CASE Statment to group the yearly mileage into High or Low
+- The use of CASE Statment to group the yearly mileage into High or Low.
-- Extracting of columns for visualization
+- Extracting of columns needed for the visualization.

 Power Bi
 - Visualization